GIFs are ideal for Facebook Messenger, WhatsApp, iMessage, email, Twitter, and Docs. But how do you convert an exact segment of a YouTube video a GIF?

 - Download and share GIF

 To make a GIF from a YouTube video, use Kapwing’s Convert Video tool.
-Here is the step by step tutorial:
+Here is a step by step tutorial:

 Step 1: Paste URL to YouTube Video

 Open Kapwing’s Convert Video tool and paste the URL of your YouTube video that you want to convert to GIF.
-Kapwing supports any video that is shorter than 30 mins and smaller than 300 MB.
+Kapwing supports all videos shorter than 30 mins and smaller than 500 MB, and there's no watermark.

-In this example, I’m converting a scene from a David Dobrik vlog, so I copy and paste this URL into Kapwing: https://www.youtube.com/watch?v=be9jYtOPa4w
+In this example, I’m converting a scene from a David Dobrik vlog, so I copied and pasted this URL into Kapwing.

 Step 2: Convert a section of video to GIF

-Once your video loads in the convert editor, choose the “GIF” option in the left panel.
+Once your video loads in the Studio editor, you will see the full video layer appear in the timeline.